Newupdate117/apollo-shell/README.md

-# ares-shell
+# apollo-shell
-An AI-powered command-line shell using natural language.
+An AI-powered Outage map